NethermindEth/agg-sandbox/README.md

 ## Overview

-The AggLayer Sandbox provides a comprehensive development environment for testing cross-chain bridging operations, smart contract interactions, and multi-layer blockchain scenarios.
+The Agglayer Sandbox provides a comprehensive development environment for testing cross-chain bridging operations, smart contract interactions, and multi-layer blockchain scenarios.
 It supports both completely local blockchain simulation and forking from real networks for testing against live data.

 ## Features